 - Always follow the lead of your unique baby.
 Some may be more interested in food than others (or on some days than others).
 There is a lot of variation within these categories.

-- Offer baby preloaded spoons of purees—as in put a little puree on the spoon and hand it over—if she seems interested in being more in charge of what goes into her mouth.
+- Offer baby preloaded spoons of purees—put a little puree on the spoon and hand it over—if she seems interested in being more in charge of what goes into her mouth.

-- Try to include iron-rich foods in baby’s diet from the start of solids.
+- Try to include iron-rich foods in baby’s diet from the start of solids, as well as potential food allergens (unless there’s a known allergy or history of severe eczema—check with your pediatrician in that case).

-- Long sleeved bibs can be helpful for keeping baby’s clothes clean if meals are messy.
+- Long-sleeve bibs can be helpful for keeping baby’s clothes clean if meals are messy.

 - Always talk to your pediatrician when starting solids and for medical advice.